pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/2016-10-21-operating-system-basics.md

 		`Virt addr < Limit reg`
 - Enables `memory virtualization` & `memory isolation`
 	- `Memory virtualization`: Each program has access to a large amount of contiguous, private memory, starting at address 0
-	- `Memory isolation`: Ensures OS & other programs are located in different physical memory, and they cannot step on each other
+	- `Memory isolation`: Ensures OS & other programs are located in different physical memory, and they cannot step on each other (memory access permission check)

 ### __Trap__